 3. The Local Authority Designated Officer (LADO) will be contacted for all 'allegations' and the relevant guidance will be followed.
 If the Headteacher needs advice or guidance they should contact the LADO.
-If the allegation is against the Headteacher, the person receiving the allegation will contact the CEO
+If the allegation is against the Headteacher, the person receiving the allegation will contact the CEO, DCEO or relevant DoE, who will contact LADO.

-4. Where concerns are considered to be 'low level' by the Headteacher, they should be managed inline with part 4 of KCSiE and the wider school policies and procedures.
+4. Where concerns are considered to be 'low level' by the Headteacher, they should be managed in-line with part 4 of KCSiE and the wider school policies and procedures.
 The Designated Safeguarding Lead may be involved in this process.

-5. If the concern relates to the Headteacher, the person receiving the information will immediately inform the CEO who will consult the LADO as above, without notifying the Headteacher first.
+5. If the concern relates to the Headteacher, the person receiving the information will immediately inform the CEO, DCEO or relevant DoE who will consult the LADO as above, without notifying the Headteacher first.

-6. In the event of an allegation against the Headteacher, the decision to suspend will be made by the Trust Board with advice from the LADO and CEO
+6. In the event of an allegation against the Headteacher, the decision to suspend will be made by the CEO with advice from the LADO.

-Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and CEO/CFO in making this decision.
+Suspension of the member of staff, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and WeST HR in making this decision.

-Staff, parents, trustees and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
+Staff, parents and those in governance are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing including content placed on social media sites.